mithragk22/capstone-project/README.md

 - Linting the application
 - Build and push docker image into Docker hub
 - Working with CloudFormation to deploy clusters
-- Building Kubernetes clusters
 - Deploying image into EKS cluster
 - Testing the application

 # Please refer the below links as part of project submission,
-Screenshots of various stages :
+- Screenshots of various stages :
-GIT url:
+- GIT url: